What is the difference in impact between having a rescue shelter and having a vet clinic?

 Which would you choose?

-The highest impact we have beyond direct care is our vegan advocacy.
+The highest impact a rescue can have beyond direct care worldwide is vegan advocacy though, and it is so rare in rescue that anyone would dare bring up “the ‘v’ word”.
 Getting people to keep animals off their plates saves a minimum of 90 animals per person per year.
 While it is message most kitty and puppy lovers do not care to hear, it is the only way to end animal suffering for good and we will never stop helping people to make this connection.

-We are specifically looking for people with experience and interest in private equity funding for start ups, angel investors in the veterinary and medical field (does that even exist?), and crowdfunding for startup capital.
+Organizations across the world working in rescue will have difficulty setting up appropriate veterinary care due to the lack of grants and donations available for this vital work, so we are specifically looking for people with experience and interest in private equity funding for start ups, angel investors in the veterinary and medical field (does that even exist?), and crowdfunding for startup capital.
+While this is a challenge, impact investors interested in global public health may be curious about veterinary capacity building as well since the goals intersect.